Tangents

 review: Best light modifiers for on-camera flash

 Many of the tutorials and articles on the Tangents blog deals with getting the best from your on-camera flash.
 My approach has always been one of - what technique would give me the best light?
 Of course, there are so many different scenarios we could find ourselves in - so we have to adapt to where we are, and what we want to achieve.
 With on-camera flash, I've always pushed back against the idea of there being a single do-everything device that will make your flash photography look better.
-Specifically with light and lighting, Read more inside...
+Specifically with light and lighting, We Read more inside...

 • 1